2021 Pride Edition Apple Watch Straps Now Available in Store

 Pride Apple Watch Straps and Faces Now Available

 The Pride Edition Braided Solo Loop costs US$99.
 It is available in 12 sizes and is compatible with the Apple Watch SE and Series 4 or later.
 The special edition Nike Sport Loop is compatible with Apple Watch Series 3 or later.
 (Both shown in the picture above.)
-New matching Watch Faces were released as part of watchOS 7.5, which arrived Monday with iOs 14.6.
+New matching Watch Faces were released as part of watchOS 7.5, which arrived Monday with iOS 14.6.